Certified Nursing Assistant (CNA) Job Description Template

 • Effective oral, written, and reading communication skills

-• Above-average multitasking skills (preferred)
+• Strong multitasking skills

 Call to Action

-Tips: Your CNA job description will not only entice potential applicants to apply but will also show them how to apply if you include a call to action (or CTA).
-For example, tell prospective CNAs whether you’d like them to submit their application via email or by clicking on an “apply” button on your website.
+Tips: Your CNA job description will not only attract potential applicants to apply but will also show them how to apply if you include a call to action (or CTA).
+For example, tell prospective CNAs whether you’d like them to submit their application via email or by clicking an “apply” button on your website.
 If they’ve come this far, then you want to make it easy for them to apply.

 Template: